-Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as Amended by the Violence Against Women Reauthorization Act of 2013 is committed to maintaining a respectful, professional, and nondiscriminatory academic, living, and working environment that emphasizes the dignity and worth of all students, faculty, staff, and visitors.
+Jeanne Clery Disclosure of Campus Security

+Policy and Campus Crime Statistics Act, as

+Opposition To Sexual and Gender-Based Misconduct and Interpersonal Violence is committed to maintaining a respectful, professional, and nondiscriminatory academic, living, and working environment that emphasizes the dignity and worth of all students, faculty, staff, and visitors.
 This includes having an environment free from sexual and gender-based harassment, sexual assault, interpersonal violence, domestic violence, dating violence, stalking, sexual exploitation, complicity, and retaliation.
 The College prohibits such conduct and will take prompt and equitable action to eliminate it, prevent its recurrence, and remedy its effects.